WuTheFWasThat/send-a-damned-message/README.md

 ## Contributions

 New level ideas and UI improvements both welcome!
+Feel free to post as Github issues.

 # History

 I was originally thinking to have a two player game, in which the two players can't communicate except through a chat room.
 But the chat room is a noisy channel f and you see f(x) for incoming messages.